What Font Do Comics Use: A Comprehensive Guide

 What Font Do Comics Use: The 5 Best Comic Fonts

-Comic books and graphic novels have unique styles, including the font used for dialogue and captions.
+Comic book fonts and graphic novels have unique styles, including the font used for dialogue and captions.
 The most commonly used font in comics is called “Comic Sans MS.” This font is known for its playful and informal appearance, which complements the visual storytelling of comics.

 Nikopol Typeface